AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

   </tr>
   <tr>
     <td valign="top">Docker Images</td>
-    <td><p align="justify">Docker 1.3 now supports cryptographic signature<sup> [3]</sup> to ascertain the origin and integrity of official repositories images.
+    <td><p align="justify">Docker 1.3 now supports cryptographic signatures<sup> [3]</sup> to ascertain the origin and integrity of official repository images.
 This feature is however still a work in progress as Docker will issue a warning but not prevent the image from actually running.
 Furthermore, it does not apply to non-official images.
     <br>
     <br>
     In general, ensure that images are only retrieved from trusted repositories and that the <code>--insecure-registry=[]</code> command line option is never used.</td>